50 women who broke barriers in the music industry

 With an army of Swifties behind her, Taylor Swift is more than just a global pop icon.
 She's matured into an outspoken advocate for women's rights, social justice issues, and voting.
 Musically, she took a bold stand when her masters were sold, calling out the hypocrisy of artists' not being able to own their own work, and planned to re-record her early songs to regain control of her narrative.

 When Adele dropped her video for "Hello" in 2015, she amassed over 27 million views in one day, a new YouTube record.
 The song also went on to set first-week download records, and her album "25" was the fastest-selling album in America, moving over 2.4 million units.
 Adele also became the first woman to have three top 10 singles on Billboard's Hot 100 chart at the same time.

 You may also like: The richest country music stars

-Lizzo began her career as a flautist and transformed into one of pop music’s most respected figures with a DIY attitude and open honesty.
-Lizzo was named The Advocate’s 2020 Women of the Year for her work in promoting Black and LGBTQ+ artists.
+Lizzo began her career as a flautist and transformed into one of pop music's most respected figures with a DIY attitude and open honesty.
+Lizzo was named one of The Advocate's 2020 Women of the Year for her work in promoting Black and LGBTQ+ artists.